In Depth Baby Product Reviews Led by a Pediatrician

 We suggest you pick the car seat that best meets your needs before you consider compatible strollers.
 The car seat selection is frankly a more important decision to ensure your infant's safety, and you are not likely to paint yourself into a corner when it comes time to pick a stroller.

-When you are ready to find a compatible stroller, our review of the best full-size strollers can help you review your options.
+When you are ready to find a compatible stroller, our review of full-size strollers can help you review your options.
 Alternatively, a growing number of parents skip a stroller for the first 6-12 months by wearing their baby in a personal baby carrier.
 This travel option is easy, great for bonding with your baby, decreases baby crying and distress, and keeps both hands free for shopping or pushing carts.
 You can check out our review of the top-rated baby carriers with detailed ratings and information.

 infant car seat - with so many to choose from, it can be hard to decide without...